azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 # Introduction

-This week Microsoft organized `MS Build 2024`.
-At this event you can expect everything about the latest technology trends, (potential) new innovative features and technology to build the future.
-Goal is to bring together developers, industry disruptors and technologists that share their ideas, connect with their peers and help the **Microsoft Community** to have the opportunity to learn new skills.
+This week, Microsoft organized `MS Build 2024`.
+At this event, you can expect everything about the latest technology trends, potential new innovative features, and technology to build the future.
+The goal is to bring together developers, industry disruptors, and technologists who share their ideas, connect with their peers, and help the **Microsoft Community** have the opportunity to learn new skills.

-If you weren't at the Conference, no problem at all.
-Expect everything about `Azure`, `DevOps`, `Cloud Security`,`Windows` and of course `Copilot`.
-Luckily most sessions are recorded and available on the [Conference Landing Page](https://build.microsoft.com/en-US/home).
+If you weren't at the conference, no problem at all.
+Expect everything about `Azure`, `DevOps`, `Cloud Security`, `Windows` and, of course, `Copilot`.
+Luckily, most sessions are recorded and available on the [Conference Landing Page] (https://build.microsoft.com/en-US/home).
 You may want to see the excellent and promising opening keynote by **Satya Nadella, Rajesh Jha, and Kevin Scott**.
-Incredible to hear about all the opportunities that are unlocked in the era of AI like **Developer Productivity**.
+It is incredible to hear about all the opportunities that are unlocked in the era of AI, like accelerating **Cloud Security Remediation**.

-Below I will go through a selection of my sessions you don't want to miss.
+Below, I will go through a selection of my sessions you don't want to miss.

 # Selection of sessions you don't want to miss